ULuvlemonaidd/lolpull/README.md

-# lolpull-ip
+# LOLPull

 🎮 IP Lookup Tool (Xbox, PlayStation, Skype, TikTok)
 A lightweight IP lookup tool for use in Termux (Android) and iSH Shell (iOS).
-Supports IP address tracking for:
+Supports IP address Lookup for:

 ✅ Xbox

 ✅ PlayStation